sarath-pillai/surge/README.md

   -ct string
         contentType
   -d int
-        Duration for how long the test should run.
-Default is 60 seconds (default 5) -header value
+        Duration for how long the test should run (default 5) -header value
         Header Name and Value
   -m string